Skip to content

 Consultant

-Beavers states that it is essential for pastors and churches to get involved and help educate their communities about the importance of mental health and taking care of self.
-The community seeks out the church to offer things like after-school programs, food pantries, funerals, weddings, and much more.
-Why not seek out the church for mental health education and information?
+Beavers states that it is essential for pastors and churches to get involved and help educate their communities about the importance of mental health and taking care of themselves.
+The community seeks out the church to offer services like after-school programs, food pantries, funerals, weddings, and much more.
+Why not seek out the church for mental health education, resources, and information?

-As of January 2023, Beavers began providing additional consultation through the Breaking Behavioral-Health Barriers (BBB) Faith Project.
-She focuses on emphasizing the importance of congregations to participate in behavioral health training to ensure churches understand how to support people in an emergency and are ready to respond and assist before they are in crisis.
-In addition, Beavers’ program trains individuals to understand how to reduce the mental health stigma and connect people to local resources
+As of June 2023, Beavers began providing further consultation through the Breaking Behavioral-Health Barriers (BBB) Faith Project.
+She emphasizes the importance of congregations participating in behavioral health training to ensure churches understand how to support people in an emergency and are ready to respond and assist before they are in crisis.
+In addition, Beavers’ program trains individuals to understand how to reduce the mental health stigma and connect people to local resources.
+Beavers was recently certified as a professional mental health coach and has enrolled in seminary school to pursue her doctorate in ministry and counseling.

 Recognitions